Dearness allowance

-The Dearness Allowance (DA) is a calculation on inflation and allowance paid to government employees (including public sector unit employees as public sector unit employees are also government employees) and pensioners in India, Bangladesh and Pakistan.
+Dearness Allowance (DA) is a cost-of-living adjustment, an increase made to the basic pay of government officials and public sector workers’ employees.
+Public sector unit employees are also government employees, but not civil servants.
+Some private sector employees and civil servant, are pensioners in India.

 Dearness Allowance is calculated as a percentage of an Indian citizen's basic salary to mitigate the impact of inflation on people.
 Indian citizens may receive a basic salary or pension that is then supplemented by a housing or a dearness allowance, or both.
 The guidelines that govern the Dearness Allowance vary according to where one lives.
 Dearness Allowance is a fully taxable allowance.

 The two types of Dearness Allowance are: